 The resistance of LTR-B resistant viruses was more unusual.
 T4 and T10 extracted only small parts of the viral genome; if inaccurately repaired, this can create resistant strains.
 In this case it is the NHEJ cellular machinery, which goes back to and inaccurately "edited" DNA, which is the core of the resistance.
 But the LTR-B must remove the entire viral genome, so the viral DNA junction should not have the chance to even begin to produce mutant viruses.
 Where was the resistance?
 From what or what?

-The researchers found that a small proportion of the T4 and T10-resistant viruses, but all LTR-B resistant viruses, did not have substitutions from one genetic base to another, like most resistant viruses, but had entire sections removed or inserted in the genetic code - the so-called "Indels".
+The researchers found that a small proportion of viruses resistant to T4 and T10, but all viruses resistant to LTR-B, did not have substitutions from one genetic base to another, like most resistant viruses, but had entire sections removed or inserted. in the genetic code - the so-called “Indels”.

 This suggests that it was the sgRNA / cas9 itself that was causing resistance in these cases.
 Cas9 disrupted the DNA at the cleavage site such that it was producing the resistant viruses.

-In this case, the resistance was not caused by the business viral transaction in the presence of low levels of drug exerting selective evolutionary pressure - what was being caused was generated directly by the drug itself.
-In summary, sgRNA / cas9 was acting as a mutagenic agent, a direct driver of the viral mutation toward the strain resistant to sgRNA / cas9 itself.
+In this case, the resistance was not caused by the viral business transaction in the presence of low levels of drugs, which exert selective evolutionary pressure - what was being caused was generated directly by the drug itself.
+In short, sgRNA / cas9 has been acting as a mutagenic agent, a direct driver of the viral mutation towards the strain resistant to sgRNA / cas9 itself.
 Editor's note.
-In Portuguese that reminds me of shooting backwards.
-This type of "shot", which backfires, kills "only" one person, if you escape from control and go out into the streets ...
+In good Portuguese it reminds me of a backfire.
+This type of "shot", which backfires, kills "only" one person, if he gets out of control and goes out into the streets ...